trewknowledge/GDPR/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed reconsent modal not closing after agreeing to the new policy.

 = 1.1.1 =
-* Forgot to unload jQuery-UI
+* Forgot to unload jQuery-UI.

 = 1.1.0 =
 * Merge the two preferences windows into one.